A numerical domain decomposition method for solving elliptic equations on manifolds: Numerical Scheme

 \section{Numerical Scheme}

 In this section, we propose a numerical DDM iterative procedure (Algorithm \ref{alg_discrete} below) to obtain approximations to the solution of \eqref{eqn_problem_weak}.
-The idea is as follows.
-We decompose $M$ into overlapping subdomains $M_{i}$ ($1 \leq i \leq m$), and each $M_{i}$ is in a coordinate chart.
-Then apply a DDM iterative procedure, which serves as a discrete counterpart of Algorithm \ref{alg_continuous}.
-Since $M_{i}$ is in a coordinate chart, an elliptic problem on $M_{i}$ is converted to one on a domain in a Euclidean space and then can be solved approximately by usual finite element methods.
+The procedure is as follow.
+First, $M$ is decomposed into overlapping subdomains $M_{i}$ ($1 \leq i \leq m$), and each $M_{i}$ is in a coordinate chart.
+Second, a DDM iterative procedure, which serves as a discrete counterpart of Algorithm \ref{alg_continuous} is applied.
+Due to $M_{i}$ being a coordinate chart, an elliptic problem on $M_{i}$ can be naturally converted to one on a domain in a Euclidean space.
+Then, this problem on $M_{i}$ can be solved approximately using conventional finite element methods.
 The transition of information among subdomains is by interpolation.

 For the purpose of presentation, only manifolds without boundary are considered in the numerical examples.
-A forthcoming work will study in details the numerical implementation on manifolds with boundaries.
+A forthcoming work will study in detail the numerical implementation on manifolds with boundaries.
 In that more general case, we shall have to apply some special technique to deal with the boundary.